denizsincar29/dtmf_rust/readme.md

 cargo run --release
 ```

 While running, let the program to listen some DTMF signals.
 E.g. open your phone's keypad, turn up the volume and press some keys. you will get them printed out in console.
+Please note that the program does not currently support sound device selection and listing.

 # Note for screenreader users

 For some reason, if just 1 letter is printed into the console, NVDA doesn't read it.
 You need to manually check the output.
 Please suggest me how to improve this.

-Please note that the program does not currently support sound device selection and listing.
+UPD: as a workarround I added parentheses around the printed number.

 ## Contributing